Lakes and Beaches Near Cincinnati

 Maumee Bay State Park

+One of my favorite lakes near Cincinnati is Lake Erie, specifically Maumee Bay.
 On the outskirts of Toledo, along the shores of Lake Erie, is Maumee Bay State Park.
 The park features two sand beaches, one on the Lake Erie shore and another along the park’s inland lake.
-Maumee Bay is known for its lodge and cabin rentals.
-The cabin rentals can be rented a year in advance.

-Many trails are found throughout Maumee Bay State Park that takes visitors through marshes, meadows, wet woods, and Lake Erie.
+Many trails throughout Maumee Bay State Park take visitors through marshes, meadows, wet woods, and Lake Erie.

-Lakes and Beaches Within Five Hours Of Cincinnati
+Lakes and Beaches Within Five to Six Hours Of Cincinnati

 Holland, Michigan